wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 {% include tip.html content="The span filtering rules and span altering rules apply to data coming from any supported source, including Jaeger and Zipkin." %}

 {% include important.html content="RED metrics data is not automatically updated when you update the span data, such as the span name, source name, and point tags, using preprocessor rules.
-Therefore, make sure to update the RED metrics data using the same preprocessor rules.
+Therefore, make sure to update the RED metrics data similar to the span data using preprocessor rules.
 See [tracing FAQs](tracing_faq.html#why-arent-my-red-metrics-updated-after-updating-spans) for details."%}

 ### spanReplaceRegex